Why a Rendering?

 - Long term high quality image for myriad uses.

 - Make edits to existing label without needing another photo shoot, simply swap out the label layer.

 This image below was produced by photographing a clean Boston Round container.
 An important detail here is that I shot the image with center lighting.
 With white containers, having multiple hot spots such as a two light option really confuses the visual shape.
 Having shading on the left and right “turns the form” much better.
 The simplest way to do this?
 Here’ s my little secret.
 Late afternoon or early morning sun.
 Position the subject with the sunlight on the front.
 Camera vertically positioned at approximate top third of the container.

 I shoot with a very deep depth of field.
 I don’t want blurring of detail.
-I use a plastic semi reflective surface to get a hint of reflection, though in some cases I create the reflection simply from the container itself flipped vertically.
+I use a plastic semi reflective ground surface to get a hint of reflection, though in some cases I create the reflection simply from the container itself flipped vertically.
 It’s just an indication that there is a reflection below in the shadow area.

 Once the container has been photographed, I silhouette it in Adobe Photoshop.
 This has to be a very clean careful outline vector.
 I use 2-3 pixels of “feather” to get a more realistic cut out shape.

 The shadow is simply an ellipse in black, blurred and transparent to about 30.

 That gets us a really nice base image.